Alexander McQueen: Death and memorial

-On the morning of 11 February 2010, McQueen's housekeeper found that he had hanged himself at his home in Green Street, London.
+On the morning of 11 February 2010, McQueen's housekeeper found that he had hanged himself at his home in Green Street, Mayfair, in London.
 Paramedics were called and they pronounced him dead at the scene.
 He was 40 years old.
 Annabelle Neilson was the last person to see McQueen alive, having left his home at 3:00 a.m.

 The coroner, Paul Knapman, reported finding "a significant level of cocaine, sleeping pills, and tranquillisers in the blood samples taken after the designer's death."
 The Westminster Coroner's Court officially recorded his death as a suicide on 28 April 2010.

 McQueen's friend David LaChapelle said that at the time of his death, he "was doing a lot of drugs and was very unhappy".
-McQueen's mother had died eight days before he killed himself.
+McQueen's mother had died eight days earlier.

 McQueen's funeral took place on 25 February 2010 at St Paul's Church, Knightsbridge, West London.
-His ashes were later scattered in Skye at Kilmuir, as his Skye ancestry had been a strong influence in his life and work.
+His ashes were later scattered at Kilmuir on the Isle of Skye, as his Skye ancestry had been a strong influence in his life and work.

 A memorial was held for McQueen at St. Paul's Cathedral on 20 September 2010.
 It was attended by 2,500 invited guests, including Björk, Kate Moss, Sarah Jessica Parker, Naomi Campbell, Stella McCartney, Daphne Guinness, Sam Taylor-Johnson, Aaron Taylor-Johnson, and Anna Wintour.
 Björk, a close friend of McQueen's, performed a version of "Gloomy Sunday" while dressed in a gown he had designed.

 A week after his death, Gucci Group announced that the Alexander McQueen business would carry on without its founder and creative director.

 The BBC reported that McQueen had reserved £50,000 of his wealth for his pet dogs so they could live in luxury for the rest of their lives.
 He also bequeathed £100,000 each to four charities; these include the Battersea Dogs and Cats Home in South London, and the Blue Cross animal welfare charity in Burford, Oxfordshire.